andrewt3000/web_development/README.md

 Alternatives: [yarn](https://yarnpkg.com/)

 ### Updating packages
-I use ncu to keep javascript packages up to date on front and back end.
+best practice: keep javascript packages up to date on front and back end.
 ```
 #command show what needs to be updated
 ncu